Nuneaton Rugby Club: Liberty Way Ground

 The Nuns moved to Liberty Way in 1995, after purchasing 50 acre from Warwickshire County Council.
 It contains several full-size pitches.
 There are four large changing rooms, with showers, a referee's room and a physiotherapist room.
 There is also a large function room with a large bar.

 In 2006 Nuneaton RFC sold around 5 acre of land effectively to Nuneaton Borough AFC, but technically to a new holding company, Stadiasafe (owned by Ted Stocker, who was involved with both clubs).
 The football club and rugby club originally had a ground share agreement for the sharing of the new football stadium, and the 2007–08 saw the two clubs share without any major problems.
 However, in the summer of 2008, the liquidation of Nuneaton Borough AFC caused serious problems.
 The newly formed Nuneaton Town FC, having gained ownership of the ground, did not honour the groundshare agreement (which it believed passed with the previous company).
 Under the old agreement, the rugby club paid £35 to hire the pitch, a fee that also covered the use of the flood lights and markings.
-Since this was previously paid to a sister company (the aforementioned Stadiasafe; owned by the owner of both clubs), the amount paid was immaterial.
+Since this was previously paid to a sister company (the aforementioned Stadiasafe), the amount paid was immaterial.
 However, when the football club gained sole ownership, this sparked disagreements over the amount to be paid to the football club by the rugby club to play its games in the stadium.
 As no agreement could be reached between the two clubs, this led to Nuneaton RFC using one of their other pitches at the Liberty Way site.
-The summer of 2015 saw an agreement being reached between the new owners of the football club and the Nun's (regarding land use for the football club's proposed academy).
-The rugby club stated "...Nuneaton RFC is delighted with this agreement and will be working closely with Nuneaton Town FC in an attempt to take the two clubs forward for the benefit of all involved with both clubs and the wider Nuneaton community in general".
+The summer of 2015 saw an agreement being reached between the new owners of the football club and the Nun's.